-Due to the current global health crisis, the upcoming America concert on Thursday, April 23, 2020 has been rescheduled to Thursday, February 11, 2021.
+Due to the current global health crisis, the America concert on Thursday, April 23, 2020 has been rescheduled to Thursday, February 11, 2021.
 Previously purchased tickets will be honored for the rescheduled show.
-For those unable to attend the rescheduled date, refunds will be made available at point of purchase.
+Please contact the Washington Pavilion Box Office at 605-367-6000 with questions.

 “In an effort to do our part to help slow the spread of the coronavirus among our fans and the country at large, the band America has made the decision to postpone shows booked for the coming weeks.
 We will do everything possible to reschedule when feasible.
 We encourage everyone to stay informed and follow the advice of the medical community to keep themselves healthy at this time.” - Gerry Beckley and Dewey Bunnell of AMERICA.

 The year 2020 marks the 50th Anniversary of perennial classic-rock favorite, America.
 Founding members, Gerry Beckley and Dewey Bunnell (along with former band mate Dan Peek) met in high school in London in the late 1960s and quickly harmonized their way to the top of the charts on the strength of their signature song "A Horse With No Name."
 America became a global household name and paved the way with an impressive string of hits following the success of their first #1 single.
 Forty plus years later, these friends are still making music together, touring the world and thrilling audiences with their timeless sound.